 - Chabil Mar Villas

 - Belizean Dreams Resort

 Are you a fishing enthusiast or seafood lover?
 Maybe both?
 This year, July is the opening of Belize’s lobster season, and there’s a big lobster festival down south in the beachside village of Placencia.
 You can try grilled lobster, lobster fritters, lobster ceviche, curried lobster and tasty varieties.
 If you enjoy fishing, then you can book a fishing trip and capture your own lobsters to be cooked however you like them.

 Whale Shark Season

 June is also the time of year that you are most likely to see whale sharks.
-This is a once in a lifetime experience to see and swim along with these magnificent sea creatures, so why not jump at the chance to do this?
-At the Gladden Spite Marine Reserve around the time of a full moon, is when you’ll be most likely to see them.
+This is a once in a lifetime experience to see and swim along with these magnificent sea creatures, so why not jump at the chance?
+You’ll have the highest odds of seeing them at the Gladden Spit Marine Reserve around the time of a full moon.
 You can book a tour and go out to this marine reserve with licensed guides, and snorkel or dive with them.

-Down south you’ll find all the cultures of Belize – Garifunas, East Indians, Mayans, Mennonites, Creoles, Mestizos and Asians all living and associating with each other.
-Dangriga is known as the “kulcha capital” of Belize; here you can learn everything about the Garinagu people and try their delicious traditional dishes.
-In the Toledo district you can learn about the East Indians and Mayan people; see how they live, how they gather their foods and prepare their dishes, get a feel for their lifestyle.
+Down south you’ll find all the cultures of Belize.
+Dangriga is known as the “kulcha capital” of Belize; here you can learn everything about the Garinagu and try their delicious traditional dishes.
+In the Toledo district you can learn about the East Indians and Maya people.